jedi1150/ttl-mac/README.md

 # Change TTL

-Put ttl and ttl64 files into home dir.
+Put ttl and ttl64 files into your home dir.

 To change ttl open terminal and type `sh ttl` then enter your password.<br>
 To set default ttl (64) type `sh ttl64` then enter your password.